- Shinjuku City Official Website > Foreign Language Top Page > Insurance, Health Maintenance and Welfare > Welfare Services for the Elderly

-General Consultation Centers for the Elderly help elderly citizens live comfortably in their hometown.
+General Consultation Centers for the Elderly (Community General Support Centers) help senior citizens live comfortably in their hometown.
 It offers comprehensive support in the areas of nursing care, welfare, health and medicine.

 The center offers consultation services about Long-Term Care Insurance, as well as help on how to apply for services other than those covered by Long-Term Care Insurance.
-Please feel free to ask for advice if you have any problems or questions about any aspect of everyday life.
+Please ask for advice as early as possible if you have any problems or concerns caused by a change in lifestyle due to COVID.
+The senior citizen himself/herself, family members and neighbors should feel free to ask for advice if you have any problems or questions about any aspect of everyday life.

 Services Other than Those Covered by Long-Term Care Insurance